wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

     - **Manually via functions:** Using `calculate_emissions_for_activity_value`, `calculate_emissions_for_assignment`, or `recalculate_all_emissions`.
 2.  **Select Activity Data:** The process identifies `ReportedMetricValue` records that require calculation (filtering on `metric__emission_category` and `metric__emission_sub_category`).
 3.  **Lookup Factor:** For a given `ReportedMetricValue`:
-    *   The linked `BaseESGMetric` instance is retrieved.
+    *   The linked `BaseESGMetric` instance (and its specific type) is retrieved.
     *   Relevant linking keys (`emission_category`, `emission_sub_category`) are extracted from the metric definition.
-    *   **For VehicleTrackingMetric**: The emission_subcategory is dynamically determined using the `get_emission_subcategory` method
+    *   **For VehicleTrackingMetric/FuelConsumptionMetric**: The emission_subcategory is dynamically determined using the `get_emission_subcategory` method.
     *   Context is extracted:
         *   `year` from the `ReportedMetricValue.reporting_period`
         *   `region` from the `BaseESGMetric.location` field (NOT from the layer)
     *   Factors are queried with robust fallback logic (exact match → combined regions → universal regions → earlier years).
     *   Emission scope is determined by the matched factor in the database, not inferred from categories.
 4.  **Perform Calculation:** When a matching factor is found:
-    *   The activity amount is retrieved from `ReportedMetricValue.aggregated_numeric_value`.
+    *   The activity amount is retrieved from `ReportedMetricValue.aggregated_numeric_value` or `ReportedMetricValue.aggregated_text_value` (if structured data like vehicles/fuel sources).
-    *   For vehicle tracking metrics, specialized logic in `calculate_vehicle_emissions` function processes the structured vehicle data.
+    *   The appropriate calculation strategy is selected based on the metric type (`get_strategy_for_metric`).
+    *   The strategy processes the activity data (e.g., looping through vehicles or fuel sources in `aggregated_text_value`).
     *   Unit conversion is performed if needed, with common conversions handled automatically.
-    *   The (potentially converted) activity amount is multiplied by the factor value.
+    *   The (potentially converted) activity amount for each component (vehicle/source) is multiplied by the factor value.
-    *   For vehicle metrics, calculations are performed separately for each vehicle record.
 5.  **Store Result:** The calculated value is saved into the `CalculatedEmissionValue` model, linking back to the source `ReportedMetricValue` and the factor used.
-For vehicle metrics, each vehicle gets its own record.
+For metrics with multiple components (vehicles/fuel sources), each component gets its own record linked to the appropriate `VehicleRecord` or `FuelRecord`, and a primary summary record is created.
 6.  **Cleanup:** Orphaned calculations (those with no valid source RPVs) are automatically removed during recalculation.

 ## Implementation Status